Last Updated on October 26, 2022 by Natalia

 If you’re travelling Sri Lanka on a budget then you can get from the airport to Mirissa by bus or train.
 There are plenty of tuk-tuks and taxis at the airport that will take you to the relevant station if you want to use public transport.

 Public transport is extremely cheap in Sri Lanka, but if you’re travelling with big bags it can cause a bit of an issue.
-The buses normally only have a small luggage compartment so there may not be space for your bags, and the trains are often quite busy, which can make travelling with bags a bit of a squeeze unless you book ahead.
+The buses normally only have a small luggage compartment so there may not be space for your bags, and the trains are often quite busy, which can make travelling with bags a bit of a squeeze.

 For more information, make sure to check out our guide to public transport in Sri Lanka!